Gisborne is home to many waterways which are at risk of becoming contaminated with freshwater pests and weeds.

 Didymo can be spread by just one microscopic algal cell in a single drop of water.

-Even if you cannot see it you could easily spread it.
+Even if you can't see it you could easily spread it.

 It's believed didymo has not yet reached the North Island, but if it does, it could cause significant damage to fresh water native fish, trout, plants and insects in our region.